Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/README.md

 ### Service API versions

+The client library targets the latest service API version by default.
+A client instance accepts an optional service API version parameter from its options to specify which API version service to communicate.

+#### Select a service API version

 You have the flexibility to explicitly select a supported service API version when instantiating a client by configuring its associated options.
 This ensures that the client can communicate with services using the specified API version.

 For example,